- 5-Minute Article

 Whether you need to sustain your credit or reestablish your credit profile, there are steps you can take to enhance your score when life situations change.
 These include:

 - Paying your bills on time.
-This is arguably the most crucial step since payment history determines 35% of a FICO score2 and is considered “extremely influential” in calculating a VantageScore – an alternative credit scoring model developed by Equifax, Experian, and TransUnion.3
+This is arguably the most important step since payment history determines 35% of a FICO score2 and is considered “extremely influential” in calculating a VantageScore – an alternative credit scoring model developed by Equifax, Experian, and TransUnion.3

 - Building up a personal credit history.
 If your spouse had been the primary account holder on your credit cards, you might need to establish and strengthen your credit history.
 One way to start is to open a new credit account in your name.
 Options might include a secured credit card that requires a deposit, a retail store card, or a gas card.